Skip to Main Content

 ––––––

 The author was fifteen at the height of the genocide inflicted on the Tutsi people in Rwanda.
-She and her mother had spent weeks moving from one insecure shelter to another, surrounded by scenes of petrifying violence.
+She and her mother had spent weeks moving from one insecure shelter to another amid scenes of petrifying violence.
 Hundreds of thousands of Tutsi were killed in a period of only three months.

-The lives of Beata Umubyeyi Mairesse and her mother were a sleepless nightmare — until, through the bewildering courage of nuns and of aid workers, eventually a place was found for them on a convoy to safety.
-But even then, when their journey – hidden in the bottom of a truck – came at last to an end, safety was only assured by the presence of journalists and cameramen watching their arrival at the frontier.
+The lives of Beata Umubyeyi Mairesse and her mother were a sleepless nightmare – until, eventually, a place was eventually found for them on a convoy to safety.

 ––––––––––––